pantheon-systems/documentation/source/_docs/guides/build-tools/05-update.md

 previousurl: guides/build-tools/configure/
 editpath: build-tools/05-update.md
 ---
-In this lesson, we'll take a closer look at how to manage code in a Composer workflow.
+In this lesson, we'll take a closer look at how to update dependencies in a Composer workflow.

 <div class="panel panel-drop panel-guide" id="accordion">
   <div class="panel-heading panel-drop-heading">